Matanuska-Susitna Borough, Alaska

 Hello, we stayed up at the Susitna landing campground last week and there were a lot of caterpillars there eating the alder.
 Firestone time I’ve seen that around here.
 Are they an invasive species?

-Matanuska-Susitna Borough Alaska pest identification about 1 month ago
+Matanuska-Susitna Borough Alaska pest identification 7 months ago

 What can you grow carrots by?
 Can corn be grown with peas?

 does carrots need the nitrogen like corn does?